ExpiredOnions/KMIDS-GFM-Future-Engineer-2025/README.md

 **Mounting:**

 - Installed using 3D-printed motor clamps screwed to a detachable motor plate that is placed above the differential gear compartment.
-This will allow for future changes to accommodate bigger motors and gears. <!--FIXME: Add link to the STL file-->
+This will allow for future changes to accommodate bigger motors and gears. (./FreeCAD-Files/Assembly/mesh_export/MotorPlate_1x.stl)
 - Wires connected to Raspberry Pi Pico 2.
 - Rubber wheels are screwed onto the motor shaft.